Dual Enrollment Program for High School Students

 Here are some advantages to becoming a dual enrolled student at LSSU:

 - Get a head start on your college degree.

 - Graduate sooner and enter the job market earlier than your peers (depending on the academic program).

 Please note that Canadian high school students are not eligible for the dual enrollment program.
 Students with dual citizenship are eligible for concurrent enrollment, which requires the student to pay for all costs associated with coursework.

 How to Apply

-To ensure that a students’ experience at Lake Superior State University will enhance his/her high school performance, we ask that students work with their high school guidance counselor or principal to avoid any conflict with regular schoolwork while attending classes at LSSU.
+To ensure that a students’ experience at Lake Superior State University will enhance his/her high school performance, we ask that students work with their high school guidance counselor or principal to avoid any conflict with regular schoolwork while attending LSSU.

 Attendance as a High School Dual Enrolled student does not constitute admission to a four-year degree program.
 We welcome students to apply early in their senior year for a major of their choice.

 To be eligible, students must be enrolled in at least one high school class in a school district, public school academy, or state-approved nonpublic school in Michigan.

 A student must receive a qualifying score in each subject area as determined by the Michigan Department of Education in order to take any eligible course; otherwise, he/she can only take courses in the area for which a qualifying score was achieved.
 If no qualifying score was achieved, the student is limited to a course in computer science, foreign language, or fine arts as permitted by the school district.
 Students must also meet any course prerequisite requirements.
 Students must be in good standing (cumulative GPA of 2.0 or higher) at LSSU to be eligible for continued enrollment.
 Students on probation are limited to course repeats, if available.